lantleUofT/Individualized_event_segmentation_kids_sliding_window/README.md

 It extracts reliable windows of individualized neural state boundary timeseries unbiased by motion in children (which Wilford et al's (2025) pipeline was unable to do).
+The reliable windows will be outputted into /data/final_harmonization_output

-The validation analyses include: ensuring number and location of boundaries are not correlated with motion, and that neural state boundaries significantly correlate with behavioral event boundaries, a hallmark of typical neural event segmentation studies.
+The validation analyses include: ensuring number and location of boundaries are not correlated with motion, as well as that neural state boundaries significantly correlate with behavioral event boundaries, a hallmark of typical neural event segmentation studies.

 ## Running it

-The pipeline runs inside a container.
-Two options.
+The pipeline runs inside a container with two options, Docker and Apptainer/Singularity.

 ### Docker

+**Toy data:**

 ```bash
 docker build -t eventseg-pipeline .
 docker run --rm eventseg-pipeline
 ```

-`docker run` executes all five steps (toy-data generation + the four stages), prints a summary for each and writes results to `data/` on your host.
+`docker run` executes all five steps (toy-data generation + harmonization, a sliding window analysis, preprocessing and then the validation).
+It prints a summary for each.
 To recover the output files onto your host, mount a volume over the output directory:

 ```bash
 docker run --rm -v "$(pwd)/data:/pipeline/data" eventseg-pipeline
 ```

 Please note that running without the volume mount (`docker run --rm eventseg-pipeline`) still runs the full pipeline and prints a summary for each stage, but the output